Nids-sx/Medical-Assistant/README.md

 Data Dictionary :

 The Merck Manuals are medical references published by the American pharmaceutical company Merck & Co., that cover a wide range of medical topics, including disorders, tests, diagnoses, and drugs.
 The manuals have been published since 1899 when Merck & Co. was still a subsidiary of the German company Merck.

 The manual is a PDF with over 4,000 pages divided into 23 sections.
-Important Note
-●	Please set the runtime to T4-GPU in Google Colab.
-Please follow the below instructions to the runtime to T4-GPU
-●	Click on "Runtime" in the menu bar
-●	Select "Change runtime type" from the dropdown menu ●	In the "Hardware accelerator" section, choose "GPU" ●	You may see multiple GPU options; choose "GPU" if you specifically want a T4 GPU ●	After selecting the GPU option, click on the "Save" button